mhorga/mhorga.github.io/_posts/2016-07-06-using-metalkit-part-16.markdown

 __Best Practice__: Submit the fewest command buffers per frame without underutilizing the `GPU`.

-Command buffers are the unit of work submission in Metal; they are created by the CPU and executed by the GPU.
-This relationship allows you to balance CPU and GPU work by adjusting the number of command buffers submitted per frame.
+Command buffers are the unit of work submission in `Metal`; they are created by the `CPU` and executed by the `GPU`.
+This relationship allows you to balance `CPU` and `GPU` work by adjusting the number of command buffers submitted per frame.

 For more information, consult the [Command Buffers](https://developer.apple.com/library/prerelease/content/documentation/3DDrawing/Conceptual/MTLBestPracticesGuide/CommandBuffers.html) section of the documentation.